claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 **Components:**
 - **Cognito User Pools**: User directory with authentication to grant access to your app
 - **Cognito Identity Pools**: Provide temporary credential for users.
-To connect with third party app like Google.
+To connect with **third party app** like Google.
 - **Cognito Sync**: Sync user data accross all devices
 ## Amazon Detective
 Amazon Detective analyzes, investigates, and quickly identifies the root cause of security issues or suspicious activities (using ML and graphs).
-More powerful than **GuardDuty, Macie, and Security Hub.**
 ## Directory Services
-A directory service  that maps the names of network resources to their network addresses.
-A directory service is shared information infrastructure for locating, managing, administering and organizing resources.
+ Used to extend the AD network by involving services like EC2 to be a part of the AD to share login credentials.

 **Well known services:**
 - Domain Name Service (DNS), Microsoft Active Directory, Apache Directory Server, Oracle Internet Directory, Open LDAP, CLoud Identity, JumpCloud

 **AWS Directory service**s: provides multiple ways to use Microsoft Active Directory.
 - **AWS Managed Microsoft AD**: A full feature managed version of MS active directory
-- **Simple AD**: Not available for all the regions.  powered by Sambda.
+- **Simple AD**:  AD-compatible managed directory on AWS (**cannot be joined with on-premise AD**).
+Not available for all the regions.
 - **AD Connector**: a proxy service to connect your existing on-premise AD Directory
 ## Secret Manager
 Store and rotate automatically database credentials.
 Enforce encryption at rest by using KMS.
 It as a cost.
 For credential access monitor you can use Cloud Trail.